 As the science and knowledge service of the European Commission, the Joint Research Centre's mission is to support EU policies with independent evidence throughout the whole policy cycle.

-The JRC's Institute for Environment and Sustainability currently manages two tower installations, one in Ispra and one in San Rossore (Pisa) to continuously measure fluxes of greenhouse gases (GHGs) and a whole set of ancillary meteorological and soil parameters.
+The JRC's Institute for Environment and Sustainability currently operates one forest flux tower in San Rossore (Pisa) to continuously monitor ecosystem fluxes of greenhouse gases (GHGs) and a whole set of ancillary meteorological and soil parameters.

 A monitoring station for continuous high-accuracy measurements of the concentrations of the greenhouse gases (GHGs) CO2, CH4, N2O, SF6, and CO has been established by the JRC's Institute for Environment and Sustainability at the Ispra site.